List of The Vision of Escaflowne characters: Eriya and Naria

 Eriya (エリヤ) and Naria (ナリヤ, Nariya) are two eighteen-year-old leopard-girl sisters who serve Folken.
 Eriya has dark skin and gold hair, and Naria has light skin and silver hair.
-When still children, their parents were killed by humans due to prejudice against their race.
-To avoid being captured and sold into slavery, they tried to commit suicide.
-The sisters were saved by Folken and throughout their time spent with him, the two fell deeply in love with the young prince.
-Just like Jajuka to Dilandau, the two serve Zaibach only out of their loyalty to Folken, and not through truly believing in the motives of the empire.
-They would do anything to protect Folken and are extremely overprotective of him.
-The both of them pilot different Guymelefs, called Teirings: Eriya pilots the Gold Teiring, and Naria pilots the Silver Teiring.
-Both of them die after an experiment with their blood goes wrong, causing them both to age at a rapid rate before dying in Folken's arms.
+When they were children, their parents were killed by humans due to prejudice against their race.
+To avoid being captured and sold into slavery, they tried to commit suicide before being saved by Folken, who they fell in love with as they spent time with him.
+Just like Jajuka to Dilandau, they serve Zaibach only out of loyalty to Folken and do not truly believe in the empire's motives, being extremely overprotective of Folken and willing to do anything to protect him.
+They pilot different Guymelefs, called Teirings: Eriya pilots the Gold Teiring, and Naria pilots the Silver Teiring.
+They die after an experiment with their blood goes wrong, causing them to age at a rapid rate before dying in Folken's arms.

 Jajuka

 Jajuka (ジャジュカ) is a dog-like beast-man.
-He becomes the only soldier under Dilandau's command after the dragon slayers are killed in battle by Van.
+He becomes the only soldier under Dilandau's command after the Dragon Slayers are killed in battle by Van.
 A former-servant of the Sorcerers who kidnapped Celena, he was responsible for her well-being as a child and genuinely cared for her; the two were almost inseparable.
 When Dilandau was returned to the Sorcerers years later, Jajuka volunteered to fight beside him.

 Eries Aston

 Eries Aston is the second princess of Asturia and Millerna's older sister.
-Because she refuses to marry, she is ineligible for the throne.
-As such, the husband of her younger sister will inherit the throne of Asturia.
-She disapproves of Millerna's decision to be a doctor and attempts to discourage her younger sister from pursuing both the study of medicine and Allen Schezar.
-She also agrees to look after Allen's sister, Celena, when she mysteriously appears again, though it is soon discovered that Celena is actually Dilandau.
+Because she refuses to marry, she is ineligible for the throne and the husband of her younger sister will inherit the throne of Asturia.
+She disapproves of her younger sister Millerna's decision to be a doctor and attempts to discourage her from pursuing both the study of medicine and Allen Schezar.
+She also agrees to look after Allen's sister, Celena, when she mysteriously reappears, though it is soon discovered that Celena is actually Dilandau.

 Dryden Fassa

-Dryden Fassa is a knowledgeable, successful, and generous merchant who is also a part-time scholar.
-He is engaged to Millerna through his father Meiden, a friend of Asturia's king, though he is well aware that Millerna is in love with Allen Schezar.
-He genuinely cares for Millerna, and claims that his altruistic actions (such as paying an immense repair fee for Escaflowne) are to get her attention.
-Though the two are married later in the series, Dryden separates from Millerna and returns the ring, claiming that he isn't worthy of her yet.
+Dryden Fassa is a knowledgeable, successful, and generous merchant and part-time scholar.
+He is engaged to Millerna through his father Meiden, a friend of Asturia's king, though is aware that Millerna is in love with Allen Schezar.
+He genuinely cares for Millerna and claims that his altruistic actions, such as paying an immense repair fee for Escaflowne, are to get her attention.
+Though they are married later in the series, Dryden separates from Millerna and returns the ring, claiming that he is not worthy of her yet.
 When she warns that she might not wait for him, he expresses confidence that his great love for her will eventually be returned.